neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 # 2. Heap Sort

 Heap sort has been described as ["selection sort using the right data structure"](https://link.springer.com/chapter/10.1007/978-3-030-54256-6_4).
-While that was not something that made sense to me the first time around, it was something that clicked eventually.
+While that was not something that made sense to me a year ago, it was something that clicked during this project.

 Heap sort treats the array differently: instead of viewing it as a sequential list of elements, heap sort visualizes it in the form of a tree, with the associations between parent nodes and child nodes outlined in a simple and defined manner.
 Every $i^\text{th}$ element in the array is the child of the $\lfloor \frac{n - 1}{2} \rfloor^\text{th}$ entry and a parent of elements $2i + 1$ and $2i + 2$.
 By defining the tree in this way, adjacent nodes can be found easily at the expense of just a multiplication or two.